RedFoxAU/ipriot-car-park-prj/carpark-guide.md

 For example, you may want to see the number of available bays, the current temperature, and the time.

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
-But you should be able to justify your answer.
+But you should be able to justify your answer. ✅

 >Q. Which class is responsible for the number of available bays (and why)?
->
+> CarPark it tracks the plates with functions add_car, remove_car, register, car_entered and car_exited.

 >Q. Which class is responsible for the current temperature (and why)?
->
+> Sensor.
+Because sensors sense things, such as a tempreature.

 >Q. Which class is responsible for the time (and why)?
->
+> Display as it displays the time.
 --------

 ##### 2.7.3.1.
-Detour: implement available bays
+Detour: implement available bays ✅

 You realize that you need to maintain the number of available bays.
 The number of available bays is a curious case.
 On the one hand, this value is an attribute of the car park.
 However, it is also a **property** of the car park's capacity and the number of cars in the car park.
 In other words, it is a **derived** value.
 We can calculate the number of available bays by subtracting the number of cars from the capacity.
 We can do this in the `CarPark` class by adding a `get_available_bays` method.
 This method will return the number of available bays.